Taj Mahal (musician): Early life

-Mahal was born Henry St. Claire Fredericks Jr. on May 17, 1942, in Harlem, New York City.
+Mahal was born Henry St. Claire Fredericks Jr. on May 17, 1942, in New York City.
 Growing up in Springfield, Massachusetts, he was raised in a musical environment: his mother was a member of a local gospel choir and his father, Henry Saint Claire Fredericks Sr., was an Afro-Caribbean jazz arranger and piano player.

-His family owned a shortwave radio which received music broadcasts from around the world, exposing him at an early age to world music.
+The family owned a shortwave radio which received music broadcasts from around the world, exposing him at an early age to world music.
 Early in childhood he recognized the stark differences between the popular music of his day and the music that was played in his home.
 He also became interested in jazz, enjoying the works of musicians such as Charles Mingus, Thelonious Monk and Milt Jackson.
 His parents came of age during the Harlem Renaissance, instilling in their son a sense of pride in his Caribbean and African ancestry through their stories.

 Because his father was a musician, his home frequently hosted other musicians from the Caribbean, Africa, and the US.
 His father was called "The Genius" by Ella Fitzgerald before starting his family.
 Early on, Henry Jr. developed an interest in African music, which he studied assiduously as a young man.
 His parents encouraged him to pursue music, starting him out with classical piano lessons.
 He also studied the clarinet, trombone and harmonica.

-When Henry Jr. was eleven years old, his father was killed in an accident at his construction company, crushed by a tractor when it flipped over.
+When Henry Jr. was eleven years old, his father was killed in an accident at his construction company, crushed by a tractor when it flipped.
 It was an extremely traumatic experience for the boy.
-Mahal's mother later remarried.
-His stepfather owned a guitar which Henry Jr. began using at age 13 or 14, receiving his first lessons from a new neighbor from North Carolina of his own age who played acoustic blues guitar.
-His name was Lynwood Perry, the nephew of the famous bluesman Arthur "Big Boy" Crudup.
+Henry Jr's mother remarried, and his stepfather owned a guitar which he began using at the age of 13 or 14.
+His first lessons were from a new neighbor from North Carolina of his own age who played acoustic blues guitar.
+This neighbor, Lynwood Perry, was the nephew of the famous bluesman Arthur "Big Boy" Crudup.
 In high school Henry Jr. sang in a doo-wop group.